nsc9605/MySQL_Employee-Tracker/README.md

       npm install mysql
       npm i console.table

 ## Usage

 Once all dependencies have been installed, please follow the directions below in order to run this app:

-Run this application in the terminal by running `node server.js` command and will open in browser by using `localhost:(port #)`.
-A deployed link is provided for this specific project through Heroku.
+Run this application in the terminal by running `node employeeDB.js` command and will begin prompting user to answer questions/select what they want to do.

 ## License